Lucius Quinctius Cincinnatus: Other legends

 Cincinnatus became a legend to the Romans.
 Twice granted supreme power, he held on to it for not a day longer than absolutely necessary.
 He consistently demonstrated great honour and integrity.
-The high esteem in which he was held by the later Romans is sometimes extended to his compatriots.
+The high esteem in which he was held by the later Romans is sometimes extended to his family.
 One legend from the end of his life claims a Capitolinus defended one of his sons from a charge of military incompetence by asking the jury who would go to tell the aged Cincinnatus the news in the event of a conviction.
 The son was said to have been acquitted because the jury could not bring itself to break the old man's heart.

 Legacy

 Many Italian cities have plazas, streets, or other locations named after Cincinnatus (Cincinnato).
 The Cincinnato neighborhood in Anzio, Italy is named in his honor.

 The legend of Cincinnatus's military victory and subsequent relinquishment of power has continued to inspire admiration.
 It has also been invoked to honor other political leaders, notably George Washington.
 Washington's relinquishing of control of the Continental Army, refusal to consider establishing a monarchy or assuming monarchical powers, and voluntary retirement after two terms as president to return to his farm at Mount Vernon have made allusions to Cincinnatus common in historical and literary treatments of the era.

 The Society of the Cincinnati was established by Henry Knox in 1783 to assist the officers of the Continental Army and Navy and their families, to preserve the ideals of the American Revolution, and to maintain the union of the former colonies.
 A French Society of the Cincinnati was founded soon afterward by King Louis XVI.
 Cincinnati, Ohio and Cincinnatus, New York, in the United States, were named in his honor.

 Cincinnatus is referenced in Book II, Chapter 1 of Thomas Carlyle's Sartor Resartus.
 The protagonist of Vladimir Nabokov's Invitation to a Beheading is named Cincinnatus C.

-Whistleblower Edward Snowden used the nickname "Cincinnatus" when first contacting journalist Glenn Greenwald.
+Whistleblower Edward Snowden used the nickname "Cincinnatus" when first contacting journalist Glenn Greenwald about releasing classified National Security Agency (NSA) documents.

-UK Prime Minister Boris Johnson referred to Cincinnatus in his farewell speech outside 10 Downing Street in London on 6 September 2022.
-Some commentators noted that, while, as Johnson said, Cincinnatus returned to his plough, he was also later recalled to power.
+British Prime Minister Boris Johnson referred to Cincinnatus in his farewell speech outside 10 Downing Street in London on 6 September 2022.
+Some commentators noted that while, as Johnson said, Cincinnatus returned to his plough, he was also later recalled to power.

+When, in July 2024, United States President Joe Biden announced that he would not run for re-election, multiple political commentators compared him to Cincinnatus, though Biden later stated he was forced out due to pressure from his party.